 Joe Fairless: Best Ever listeners, how are you doing?
 Welcome to the best real estate investing advice ever show.
-I’m Joe Fairless, and this is the world’s longest-running daily real estate investing podcast, where we only talk about the best advice ever, we don’t get into any of that fluffy stuff.
+I’m Joe Fairless, and this is the world’s longest-running daily real estate investing podcast.
+We only talk about the best advice ever, we don’t get into any of that fluffy stuff.
 With us today we’ve got Josh Anderson.
 How are you doing, Josh?

 Josh Anderson: I’m doing well, thanks for having me.

-Joe Fairless: It’s my pleasure, and I’m looking forward to our conversation.
+Joe Fairless: Well, it’s my pleasure, and I’m looking forward to our conversation.
 A little bit about Josh – he is the owner of the Anderson Group, which is a Nashville-based real estate brokerage.
-He combines his eight years of U.S. Army experience (thank you for your service, sir) with his education and experience to deliver the most to his clients.
+He combines his eight years of U.S. Army experience – thank you for your service, sir – with his education and experience to deliver the most to his clients.
 As I mentioned, based in Nashville, Tennessee.
 With that being said, Josh, do you wanna give the Best Ever listeners a little bit more about your background and your current focus?

 Joe Fairless: Okay.
-And you have a brokerage… As you mentioned, your focus is on the residential side, but you do multifamily… What’s a typical transaction for you?
+And you have a brokerage, as you mentioned, and your focus is on the residential side, but you do multifamily… What’s a typical transaction for you?

-Josh Anderson: It’s really digging on a lot more questions as far as what somebody is used to.
+Josh Anderson: Sure.
+So it’s really digging up a lot more questions as far as what somebody’s used to.
 It’s not out of the realm to get the 1% rule.
-So if somebody’s buying a million-dollar property, they’re getting $10,000 of gross income; in cap rate terms you can pretty easily get a 6%, 7%, 8%… And it used to be a little bit better than that.
-With the amount of people that are coming here and buying properties, it’s gone down a little bit.
-But it’s not unrealistic to get a 6%, 7% or 8% in the Middle Tennessee area.
+So if somebody’s buying a million dollar property, they’re getting $10,000 of gross income.
+In cap rate terms, you can pretty easily get a 6%, 7%, 8%.
+It used to be a little bit better than that; with the amount of people that are coming here and buying property, it’s gone down a little bit… But it’s not unrealistic to get a 6%, 7% or 8% in this market still, in the middle Tennessee area.

 Joe Fairless: What are the areas of growth that you’ve seen so far in Nashville?